tbonnair/academic-online-cv/content/Courses/Expectation-Maximisation/_index.md

 $$

 {{< callout note >}}
 This equation is very similar to the one from the very first equation of the lesson, the one optimised by the K-means algorithm!
-However, in the K-means one, a datapoint is associated to a unique cluster while the GMM method not only includes a parameter for the shape of the cluster through the variances $ {\boldsymbol{\Sigma}_k} $ but also quantifies the probability of a datapoint to be represented by a given cluster $k$ through the responsibility $ p_{ik} $.
+However, in the K-means one, a datapoint is associated to a unique cluster while the GMM method not only includes a parameter for the shape of the cluster through the variances $\boldsymbol{\Sigma}_k_$ but also quantifies the probability of a datapoint to be represented by a given cluster $k$ through the responsibility $ p_{ik} $.
 {{< /callout >}}

 It is hence possible to derive an update equation for each parameter of $\boldsymbol{\Theta}^{(t+1)}$ as